LuxOps

 Frequently Asked Questions

-How long should a hotel staff training session last?
+How long should a service standards training session last?

 For most departments, a half-day (4 hours) covers one operational priority thoroughly.
 A full day (8 hours) allows for broader alignment across multiple topics and more time for guided practice with the team.

-Can hotel staff training be adapted to our specific procedures?
+Can training be adapted to our specific procedures?

 Yes.
 On-property training should always be built around your actual SOPs, service standards, and operational context, not a generic curriculum.
 That is what makes the difference between a session teams remember and one they forget.

-What is the difference between hotel staff training and onboarding?
+What is the difference between service training and onboarding?

 Onboarding introduces a new hire to the property and its basic expectations.
 Training aligns an existing team, including experienced staff, around a consistent standard.
 Both are necessary and serve different purposes.